Christopher J. Davidson, MD

 Combine Two Procedures for Complete Results

 Breast ptosis, or sagging, is unpleasant for many women, but very normal.
 Often it occurs after pregnancy or later in life as skin naturally loses elasticity and gravity takes over.
 At this time, many women also realize that they’ve always wanted larger, fuller breasts.
-Fortunately, we can fix both problems at same time with a mastopexy, or breast lift, with augmentation in Boston.
+Fortunately, we can fix both problems at same time by combining breast lift with implants in Boston.

 Breast Lift with Augmentation Consultation